htmlburger/carbon-fields-docs/documentation/2-fields/10-set.md

 `add_options($options)`

-Add an associative array with options or a [callback](http://php.net/manual/en/language.types.callable.php).
+Add an associative array with options.

 The method can be called multiple times, in which case the options between the calls will be appended (instead of overwritten).

+If the old options are a [callback](http://php.net/manual/en/language.types.callable.php) (and not an array), the callback will be removed in favor of the new options.

+If the new options are a [callback](http://php.net/manual/en/language.types.callable.php) (and not an array), the callback will replace the old options.

 `set_options($options)`